Foreign Legion Recruiting Group

 The Foreign Legion Recruiting Group (Groupement de recrutement de la Légion étrangère, GRLE) is an administrative unit of the Foreign Legion responsible for recruiting volunteers from around the globe.
 The unit reports to the Foreign Legion Command (COMLE).
 The COMLE sets the annual recruitment objectives based on inputs from the French Army staff, l'Etat-Major de l'Armée de Terre (EMAT), and the initial projections of the Foreign Legion Human Resources Division (DRHLE).

 The GRLE was created July 10, 2007 at Fort de Nogent, near Paris.
 The new unit assumed all recruiting responsibilities which had previously been assigned to the 1st Foreign Regiment's Recruitment Division.

 Mission

 In order to supply the Foreign Legion with the required volunteers, the Recruiting Group promotes volunteer service by targeting the world public.
 This work informs potential candidates and leads to a pre-selection process followed by a contract of engagement at Aubagne.

 While the mission of the Foreign Legion Recruiting Group is primarily focused on recruiting; the GRLE also carried out other functions, including training and supporting missions of the French Army both in France and abroad.

 Organization

 The GRLE headquarters is located at Fort de Nogent, at Fontenay-sous-bois.
-The regimental commander supervises the Transit Company of the Foreign Legion (C.T.L.E) and the Recruiting Company of the Foreign Legion (C.R.L.E), with principal mission of:
+The regimental commander supervises the Transit Company of the Foreign Legion (CTLE) and the Recruiting Company of the Foreign Legion (CRLE), with principal mission of: